multiversx/mx-docs/docs/integrators/deep-history-squad.md

 :::

 :::warning
 Never attach a non-pruned database to a regular observer (i.e. that does not have the above **operation-mode**) - unless you are not interested into the deep-history features.
-The regular observer irremediably removes, trucates and prunes the data (as configured, for storage efficiency).
+The regular observer irremediably removes, truncates and prunes the data (as configured, for storage efficiency).
 :::

 Now that we have finished with the installation part, we can proceed to populate the non-pruned database.
 There are two options here: